jareyesluengo/Tools-for-Maintenance-Management/README.rst

 CONTENT
 =======

 The Dataset folder content two file.
-These files are, both, a synthesized data set we create as a case of study for evaluate ours hypothesis and tools.
+These files are both, a synthesized data set we create as a case of study for evaluate ours hypothesis and tools.

 ERP Dataset:
 -----------